 A Cuff sleeve is basically a longer version of a t-shirt sleeve.
 These are also called rolled-up sleeves because of their inbuilt fold along with buttons.
-Cuff sleeve looks great for knit shirts.
+The Cuff sleeve looks great for knit shirts.

 Well Suited For: Western outfits.

 These are some of the different types of sleeves images you can try for your outfits.
 These designs can transform a boring regular garment into a designer ensemble.
 You can use the basic pattern and add your creativity to enhance the overall look.
-If you have any more different kinds of sleeves patterns, do let us know.
+If you have any more different kinds of sleeves pattern pictures, do let us know.
 We’d be happy to feature them here.